armory/spinnaker-kustomize-patches/README.md

 ## All-in-one deployment script

-This repo provides a one-click `deploy.sh` script that deploys the Armory Operator in `cluster` mode and then Armory Continuous Delivery.
+This repo provides a one-click `deploy.sh` script that deploys the Armory Operator in `cluster` mode and then Armory Continuous Deployment.
 This is useful for a proof of concept, but you should not use this script in a production environment.